musyoku/equilibrium-propagation/README.md

-# equilibrium-propagation
-Generalization of Equilibrium Propagation to Vector Field Dynamics
+# Generalization of Equilibrium Propagation to Vector Field Dynamics